otanein/psxImagesManipulator/README.md

 mv psxImagesManipulator.bash .psxImagesManipulator.bash
 ```

-This will render the script executable and will make it a hidden file to avoid it being scrapped by RetroPie
+This will make the script executable and will make it a hidden file to avoid it being scrapped by RetroPie

 Then execute it